rust-lang/book/second-edition/src/ch01-01-installation.md

 ## Installation

 The first step to using Rust is to install it.
-We'll download Rust through `rustup`, a command-line tool for managing Rust versions and associated tools.
+We’ll download Rust through `rustup`, a command-line tool for managing Rust versions and associated tools.
-For this you'll need an internet connection.
+For this you’ll need an internet connection.

 The following steps will install the latest stable version of the Rust compiler.
 The examples and output shown in this book all use stable Rust